ycm-core/YouCompleteMe/README.md

 up to date automatically and will also show error/warning notifications in Vim's gutter.

+### The `YcmShowDetailedDiagnostic` command

+This command shows the full diagnostic text when the user's cursor is on the line with the diagnostic.

 ### The `YcmDebugInfo` command

 This will print out various debug information for the current file.
 Useful to